 |U.S. Hwy 1, Mile 0|

-There were many wrecks during the 1800's, as navigation aids were crude and weather information unreliable.
-Ships frequently foundered in storms and were washed up on the coral reefs breaking apart.
+There were many wrecks during the 1800s, as navigation aids were crude and weather information unreliable.
+Ships frequently floundered in storms and were washed up on the coral reefs breaking apart.
 The salvage effort was equally dangerous, as men were free diving into unstable wrecks to be the first to make recoveries, sometimes while the storms were still raging.